lucasruben/SixsentixAssessment/README.md

 # HOW TO RUN THE TESTS
 # Option 1: using the DOTNET TEST command (https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-test)
-1. Download the solution and build.
+1. Download the solution from the MASTER branch.
+2. Download the Chromedriver (https://chromedriver.chromium.org/downloads) and put it in the solution directory.
+3. Build the solution.
-2. Open the command prompt.
+4. Open the command prompt.
-3. Write the following command: dontnet test [SixsentixAutomation.dll PATH] (write the path to the DLL generated when building).
+5. Write the following command: dontnet test [SixsentixAutomation.dll PATH] (write the path to the DLL generated when building).
    For example: C:\Users\lucas>dotnet test "C:\Users\lucas\source\repos\SixsentixAutomation\SixsentixAutomation\bin\Debug\net6.0\SixsentixAutomation.dll"
-4. Test will run and a summary will be displayed when finished.
+6. Test will run and a summary will be displayed when finished.

 ![image](https://github.com/lucasruben/SixsentixAssessment/assets/18044146/cb4e9b64-41cd-484a-8aa9-c6074a4d5d18)

 # Option 2: from Visual Studio
-1. Download the solution and build it.
+1. Download the solution from the MASTER branch.
+2. Download the Chromedriver (https://chromedriver.chromium.org/downloads) and put it in the solution directory.
+3. Build the solution.
-2. Go to the top menu and click on Test > Test Explorer.
+4. Go to the top menu and click on Test > Test Explorer.
-3. A list of the available tests will be displayed.
+5. A list of the available tests will be displayed.
-4. Right-click any of them and click Run Test.
+6. Right-click any of them and click Run Test.
-5. Tests will run and a summary will be displayed when done.
+7. Tests will run and a summary will be displayed when done.

 ![image](https://github.com/lucasruben/SixsentixAssessment/assets/18044146/212a84fc-5e85-4da0-98a4-6f4183f4d7f0)